Last Updated on

 Here’s a thing: you’re strolling along by the Thames at Southwark in search of a pint when you suddenly come across some ruins; you look closer and, high up on one its remaining walls, is a beautiful rose window.
 Most folk pass it by, either because they don’t notice it, or because it’s just another wrecked, old, building; others stop and look at the plaque that announces this is all that is left of Winchester Palace.
 And you’re wondering – of course you are – why it’s nowhere near the county town of Hampshire, once capital of Alfred’s Wessex, but instead on London’s swarming south bank.

 That’s because this is where the medieval Bishops of Winchester had their London pad; close to where the action was and, as many of our episcopal friends held high offices of state, a place of some importance.
 It’s odd to think that this was once a focal point, that things happened here, powerful officials used to come and go and famous people visited.
 We know, for example, that Thomas a Becket popped in to Winchester Palace on his way to Canterbury in 1170, where he was murdered shortly afterwards.
 Simon de Montfort, who rebelled against his king and was slain at the Battle of Evesham in 1265, lodged here.
-Grand feasts were held in the great hall (which is the only bit of the palace remaining) including the wedding feast of King James I of Scotland and his young English bride, the 20-year old Joan Beaufort, in 1424.
+Grand feasts were held in the great hall (which is the only bit of the palace remaining) including the wedding feast of a monarch, King James I of Scotland and his young English bride, the 20-year old Joan Beaufort, in 1424.
 James and Joan – a love-match, apparently – were married in what is now Southwark Cathedral, a short walk to the east.

 And if you caused a problem with any of the prostitutes in this place of whoredom, maybe had a little too much ale, or owed the wrong person some money, you could be thrown into the Palace’s very own prison, the Clink, ‘the prison that gave its name to all others’.
 There is a museum paying homage to the Clink on its original site, a few steps from the remains of the Palace’s enormous great hall.